Brett-Tanner/souls-like-strings/dev/projects/blog/11ty_migration_1.md

 ---

 {% raw %}
-After managing to stick to at least one weekly post for a few months I've decided to reward myself with the true purpose of a personal blog - having an excuse to tinker with new stuff.
+After managing to stick to at least one weekly post for a few months I've decided to reward myself with the true purpose of a personal blog - tinkering.

 I started off on Hugo with the [Bear Cub](https://github.com/clente/hugo-bearcub) theme so I had no excuse to put off writing while I worked on 'essential' features, but now it's time to make my personal site a bit more _personal_.